afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/Proto2/README.md

 8. "Proto 2" must appear again.
 9. Select and connect to "Proto 2" .

-### Battery level

-1. In the control panel, battery level must show "66%" for "Proto 2".
-2. Wire `Battery(+)` to `5V0` (bottom-right pin of the DevKit) in the protoboard.
-3. Wait for 5 seconds.
-Battery level must show "100%".
-4. Wire `Battery(+)` to `3V3` in the protoboard.
-5. Wait for 5 seconds.
-Battery level must show anything below 100%, but not 66%.

 ### Digital clutch paddle

 1. Open the joystick test app.